Health and Injury

 Healing in Combat can be done in one of three ways.
 Either with the Treat Injury skill, Medical Items from the Medical Items section of the General Equipment page, or Medical Items with Treat Injury skill.

-The Treat Injury skill requires a full round action, and a Medical or First Aid Kit.
+- The Treat Injury skill requires a standard action and a Medical or First Aid Kit.
 The amount of health is determined by the Skill Level.
-Some Talents provided by Advance Classes can reduce the time needed.
+Some Talents provided by Character Classes can reduce the time needed.
 For more information about the Treat Injury skill review: Restore Hit Points section of the Treat Injury skill.

-Again these items are located in the Medical Items section of the General Equipment page.
-Using "Concoction" such as Healing Concoction administrated through a Syringe doesn't require a Treat Injury skill check.
-One can use a Medical device upon oneself.
+- Again these items are located in the Medical Items section of the General Equipment page.
+Using a "Concoction," such as Healing Concoction, administered through a Syringe doesn't require a Treat Injury skill check.
+One can use a Medical device on oneself.
 The health restored is determined by the item used.
-The are no bonuses when using a Medical Item without Treat Injury.
+There are no bonuses when using a Medical Item without Treat Injury.

-If a Medical Item is used with a Treat Injury check the DC is 10.
-The is no need for a professional kit as the equipment being used is provided.
+- If a Medical Item is used with a Treat Injury, check that the DC is 10.
+There is no need for a professional kit, as the equipment is provided.
 There is a risk of failure.
 A Critical failure simply means nothing happens.
-Anything below a 10 means that the target only gets 1/2 its HP back.
-A 10 is a success and the normal rules for using a Medical Item happens.
+Anything below 10 means the target only gets 1/2 of its HP back.
+A 10 is a success, and the normal rules for using a Medical Item apply.
 However, for every 5 that the Character succeeds a Treat Injury with Medical Item check the target receives a +1 bonus per Die/Round provided by the Medical Item.
 The max being +6 or a 40.
-A Critical Success/Natural 20 means maximum possible health provided including bonus.
-This cannot be done upon oneself, it has to be administrated by another Character to a target.
+A Critical Success/Natural 20 means maximum possible health provided, including bonus.
+This cannot be done upon oneself; it has to be administered by another Character to a target.

 Natural Healing